AM-Stormyr/cart253/topics/variation-jam/README.md

 - thinking about non human temporality and how bodies sense the world

 Physarum has been a collaborator in my art practice this semester.
-Its way of thinking through pulsation, memory, and branching networks directly influenced how the games behave.
+Its way of thinking through pulsation, descisions, and branching networks influenced how I wanted this game to be experienced.

 I have also been inspired by artists who think with living systems.
 James Bridle’s **Server Farm** is a strong reference for thinking about multispecies time, communication, and the infrastructures we share: